lupyuen/nuttx-ox64/README.md

     [(Like this CP2102, which shows garbled text at 2 Mbps)](https://www.lazada.sg/products/i2037772272-s11135131253.html)

-1. Connect a USB Serial Adapter to __Ox64 Serial Console__:
-    + Serial Console TX is physical pin 32 / GPIO 16
-    + Serial Console RX is physical pin 31 / GPIO 17
-    + Remember to connect GND
-    + Baud 2,000,000 (2 Mbps)

-    Start the USB Serial Terminal (Serial Console).

-    Power up Ox64 via the Micro USB Port.
-Ox64 Green LED should light up.

-    TODO: On the USB Serial Terminal (Serial Console) we should see...

-    If the text appears garbled, try a different USB Serial Adapter.
-(See above)

 1. Connect a USB Serial Adapter to __Ox64 Flashing UART__:
     + Flashing UART TX is physical pin 1 / GPIO 14
     + Flashing UART RX is physical pin 2 / GPIO 15